wallarm/terraform-provider-wallarm/docs/resources/integration_slack.md

 # wallarm_integration_slack

-Provides the resource to manage integrations to send notifications to Slack.
+Provides the resource to manage integrations to send [notifications to Slack][1].

 The types of events available to be sent to Slack:
 - System related: newly added users, deleted or disabled integration